turbot/guardrails-docs/docs/runbooks/getting-started-aws/connect-an-account/index.md

 When the control is green, Turbot has successfully connected to your account.

 In the [next runbook](/guardrails/docs/runbooks/getting-started-aws/observe-aws-activity) we’ll see how Guardrails watches your account and reacts to resource changes.

+[[a]](#cmnt_ref1)Why would be provide a link to this documentation here instead of at the start?
+Also, if they're going to use a Guardrails generated external ID, the easiest place to get that is from the Guardrails console....which we don't see until *after* the IAM role has been created.
+IMO it's easier to just use their random GUID than get into the discussion of the confused deputy problem.

 ## Progress tracker